stzendejo/VersionOne.SDK.NET.ObjectModel/DEVELOPING.md

 First, you must enable NuGet package support in the solution.
 To do this:

-1. Open the VersionOne.SDK.NET.ObjectModel.sln solution in Visual Studio.
+1. Open the `VersionOne.SDK.NET.ObjectModel.sln` solution in Visual Studio.
-2. Right click on the solution node and click "Enable NuGet Package Restore".
+2. Right click on the solution node and click `Enable NuGet Package Restore`.
-3. From the program menu, click Tools > Library Package Manager > Package Manager Console
+3. From the program menu, click `Tools > Library Package Manager > Package Manager Console`
-4. From the Package Manager Console, you should see the message "Some NuGet packages are missing from this solution.

-Click to restore."
-Click the "Restore" button next to it.
+4. From the Package Manager Console, you should see the message `Some NuGet packages are missing from this solution.
+Click to restore.` Click the `Restore` button next to it.

 Those steps should download all the needed packages from the NuGet gallery.
 You can now build the solution.

 ## How to upgrade NuGet packages to their latest versions

 NuGet can also update the installed packages to the most recent compatible versions.
-The Object Model project

-depends on the VersionOne API Client library, which evolves at a much slower rate, so it's unlikely to need
+The Object Model project depends on the VersionOne API Client library, which evolves at a much slower rate, so it's unlikely to need upgrading.

-upgrading.

 To install updated packages:

-1. From the program menu, click Tools > Library Package Manager > Package Manager Console
+1. From the program menu, click `Tools > Library Package Manager > Package Manager Console`
-2. From the Package Manager Console, type: Update-Package
+2. From the Package Manager Console, type: `Update-Package`

 If no packages updates are available, you should see output like: